jigish/slate/README.md

-        topLeftY = top left y coordinate of the window's desired position (can be an expression) sizeX = width of the window's desired position (can be an expression) sizeY = height of the window's desired position (can be an expression) screen = (optional) the id of the screen of the window's desired position (0 indexed).
-If this is not specified, it will default to the screen the window is currently on
+        topLeftY = top left y coordinate of the window's desired position (can be an expression) sizeX = width of the window's desired position (can be an expression) sizeY = height of the window's desired position (can be an expression) screen = (optional) the reference to the screen of the window's desired position.
+If this is not specified, it will default to the screen the window is currently on.
+See the table at the beginning of the Operation section for more information.

     Example: